KBNLresearch/iromlab/doc/userGuide.md

 Each batch contains a log file *batch.log*.
 It contains detailed information about the detection, imaging and ripping subprocesses (including the exit status and output of wrapped tools).
 If a disc gets rejected or if anything unexpected happens, checking the batch log will help you identify the problem.

 <!-- TODO: link to some example log files -->

+## Created files for each disc

+For each disc, Iromlab creates a folder in the batch folder.
+The name of each folder is (again) a [Universally Unique Identifier](https://en.wikipedia.org/wiki/Universally_unique_identifier), which is based on the hardware address and the current time ("version 1" UUID).
+Each of these folders contain the following files:

+* *cd-info.log* - output of the cd-info tool.
+Contains general information about the disc, including its sector layout.
+* *xxx.iso* - ISO image (only if disc contains a data session).
+* *isobuster.log* - log file with Isobuster log error code; see *Log Error* section in the [Isobuster documentation](https://www.isobuster.com/help/use_of_command_line_parameters) (only if disc contains a data session).
+* *isobuster-report.xml* - report file in [Digital Forensics XML](https://en.wikipedia.org/wiki/Digital_Forensics_XML) format; includes listing of all files on the disc (only if disc contains a data session).
+* *xxx.wav* / *xxx.flac* - audio files in WAV or FLAC format (only if disc contains audio).
+* *dbpoweramp.log* - dbpoweramp log file (only if disc contains audio).
+* *checksums.sha512* - checksum file with SHA-512 hashes of all the above files in this directory.

 ## How to use the Volume number and Carrier type fields

 The correct use of the *Volume number* field in the Iromlab interface needs some explaining.
 First of, it is important to understand that one *PPN* (catalogue entry) can contain multiple discs.
 Moreover, there can be multiple disc *types* inside one *PPN*.
 Here's an example: